 3. Double Solid – Double solid line indicates the driver must not cross the lanes but can be exempted in case of emergency.

-4. Dotted Line – Dotted line provides warning about route variation ahead
+4. Dotted Line – Dotted line provides a warning about route variation ahead

 The classification of longitudinal markings is as follows.